 It is important that you tell the CBP Officer that you will be a student.
 Be prepared

 to include the name and address of the school program where you will enroll/participate.

-> Once your inspection is successfully completed, the inspecting officer will:
+Once your inspection is successfully completed, the inspecting officer may possibly:

-> - Stamp your SEVIS Form for duration of status (“D/S”) for F visa holders
+- Stamp your SEVIS Form for duration of status (“D/S”) for F visa holders

-> - Stamp the Arrival-Departure Record Form (I-94) and staple it in the passport
+- Stamp the Arrival-Departure Record Form (I-94) and staple it in the passport, if you

-> Following Admission Into The United States:
+Following Admission Into The United States: